Italy’s Best Boutique Hotels for Adventure Travelers

 Cultural Gems by Amalfi’s Luxury Hotels

 Visit Ravello’s historic gardens or Positano’s colorful streets.
-For example, the Villa Cimbrone in Ravello is a must-see for history lovers staying at boutique hotels Italy offers.
+For example, the Villa Cimbrone in Ravello is a must-see for history lovers staying at boutique properties nearby.

 Why These Boutique Hotels Are Worth Booking